shuds13/python-tutorials/tutorials/python.doc-sphinx.md

 ### Setup

-The following gives a very basic setup to get started a quick as possible.
+The following gives a very basic setup to get started as quick as possible.

-More info at official [webpage](http://www.sphinx-doc.org)

 First Install and set up Sphinx: